 The labor of tongues.
 Inscribed to stone.
 The labor of voices.” — Theresa Hak Kyung Cha

-Slought is pleased to announce “Recitation and the Politics of Listening,” a conversation about listening and recitation as an act of political and social intervention, on Thursday, November 3, 2022 from 5:30-7pm.
+Slought will host “Recitation and the Politics of Listening,” a conversation about listening and recitation as an act of political and social intervention, on Thursday, November 3, 2022.
 This program is free and open to the public, and will be held online via Zoom.
-Special thanks to the Price Lab for Digital Humanities at the University of Pennsylvania for sponsoring this event.

 To recite and repeat: it carries across cultures and mediums, linking the ancient ars memoria to our digital environments of machine listening.
 This event brings together artist and software theorist Fabiola Hanna, artist, filmmaker, and writer Lana Lin, comparative literature and media scholar Julie Beth Napolin, and Black feminist theorist Brittnay Proctor-Habil to discuss the implications of voice-to-text technologies and practices of recitation in filmmaking, algorithmics, and collecting/archiving.